Willr-hawkins/coiling-clay1/README.md

 #### Super user additions

-For a logged in super user the product cards on the product page will have two additional links one for editing and one for deleting, allowing the superuser to easily manage products for the site.
+For a logged in super user, the product cards on the product page will have two additional links one for editing and one for deleting, allowing the superuser to easily manage products for the site.

 ![super user product card](https://github.com/user-attachments/assets/d1eaa760-21f5-4b2a-9752-20e35f9e64db)

 ### Product detail page

-When a user clicks on a product on the products page they will be taken to new page for that specific product, this page contains some additonal information about the product aswell as functionality to add the product to their cart.
-Under the product detial section is a small section for related products, these products are chosen at random and are from the same category as the product being viewed.
-Under the related products section is the review section this section holds all reviews left on the product begin viewed aswell as a form for logged in users to leave their own review.
+When a user clicks on a product on the products page, they will be taken to new page for that specific product.
+This page contains some additonal information about the product aswell as functionality to add the product to their cart.
+Under the product detail section is a small section for related products.
+These products are chosen at random and are from the same category as the product being viewed.
+Under the related products section is the review section.
+This section holds all reviews left on the product begin viewed aswell as a form for logged in users to leave their own review.

 #### Product details
 ![Product details](https://github.com/user-attachments/assets/8cb2aa50-b4c2-4405-8eb2-452fa5e4b36a)